lenesk/sokolova.dk/learn-to-structure-danish-sentences-correctly.md

 Lesson #12 	Time conjunctions

-Lesson #13 	Description & reference conjunctions in a post-position
+Lesson #13 	Description & reference conjunctions in a post-position subclauses

 Lesson #14 	Conjunctions of condition and alternative